Search

 Agitating chickpeas to loosen skins for a smoother dip

-Blend Until Smooth (Warm First, Cold Second)
+Blend Until Smooth

-Start with warm chickpeas for the first blend.
-Whether freshly cooked or gently reheated canned beans, warm chickpeas break down more easily, creating a smoother base.
-Warm starches are softer and blend into a fluffier, milkshake-like paste — a trick professional kitchens use to get that restaurant-quality texture.
+Start with warm chickpeas: Whether freshly cooked or gently reheated from canned, warm chickpeas break down more easily and create a silkier base.
+Warm starches are softer and blend into a fluffier, almost milkshake-like pasteโ€”one of the tricks professional kitchens use to achieve that restaurant-quality texture.

 Why warm first?
-Cold chickpeas and tahini don’t emulsify as easily.
-Their fats are more rigid, which can lead to a grainier or uneven texture.
+Cold chickpeas and tahini donโ€™t emulsify as easily because their fats are more rigid, which can lead to a grainier, less cohesive texture.

 Blending hummus ingredients in blender with salt added before mixing